OlivierSohn/hamazed/BACKLOG.md

 -- or we need to remove the computes vector, by putting the compute lambda in the channel.

+- find a way to Assert if we detect a memory allocation when we hold the audio lock: in debug, use a thread_local boolean saying if we hold a lock or not.

 - when the key release event is received, we still have to wait for the next compute for the release to take effect.